 Colonial Williamsburg provides a year-round destination for families to share learning experiences they cannot find elsewhere.
-Throw in some apple cider and throw on a scarf and this fall you can have a perfect day exploring history together…except, read on, because enjoying Colonial Williamsburg with children (doing ANYTHING with children) can always use a bit more guidance, (as in, Where are the bathrooms??).
+This fall you can have a perfect day exploring history together.
+Read on to get a bite more guidance for Colonial Williamsburg with children (as in, Where are the bathrooms??).

 Enjoying Colonial Williamsburg with Children in the Fall

 Colonial Williamsburg is AMAZING for families!
 You are experiencing time travel together AND you are outside, a lot.
 Talk about a break from your normal routine of policing time spent on Minecraft.
 Yet, as with any themed, all-day experience, it is not rare to see people in matching tri-cornered hats, breaking down.
 As a Williamsburg local, I’ve seen the melt-downs and the victories, advised countless friends, and talked to CW employees.
 Here are the answers to your most common questions on how to enjoy Colonial Williamsburg with children this fall.

 Colonial Williamsburg is an 18th century living history museum open 365 days a year.
 At 9 am, programming begins and the Trade Shops open.
 At 5 pm, Trade Shops Close and daytime programming concludes, marked by the “Marching into the Evening” by the Fife and Drum Corps, beginning behind the Courthouse.
 Evening programming includes music and theatrical performances, as well as dinners at historic taverns.

 2. How Much Are Tickets in Colonial Williamsburg?